Marokopa family missing again: Tom Phillips and his children haven't been seen for a week - NZ Herald

 Phillips and his children sparked a massive search around the Marokopa area in September after his vehicle was left parked on Kiritehere beach and discovered being lapped by rough waves.

-Police said today that they were aware of the situation and were working with the family.
+Police confirmed today they were making inquiries to establish the location of a 34-year-old man and three children "following reports that the male has breached court-ordered conditions".

+"There are no immediate concerns for their safety at this time," police said in a statement.

-West Waikato police area commander Inspector Will Loughrin said that Phillips had not violated "current court restrictions".
+However West Waikato police area commander Inspector Will Loughrin told the Herald that Phillips had not violated "current court restrictions".

-Police threw everything they had at the search, with aerial surveillance as well as searched on water and foot after his vehicle was found on Kiritehere beach.

-However, after 17 days the family walked through the front door of Tom Phillips' parents home in Marokopa much to their delight and relief.

-Loughrin described it has "17 days of hell" for family and friends who had been distraught.

-When contacted by the Herald today, Loughrin said he was aware of what was being said but confirmed that Phillips was allowed to go into the bush.
+Loughrin said he was aware of what was being said on social media but confirmed that Phillips was allowed to go into the bush.

 "Police are aware and we are working with the family.
 In terms of current court restrictions of what he can and can't do, he's doing nothing wrong.